Luxshan2000/movie_recommendation_project/README.md

 ## Usage

-1. Open the web app and enter your movie preferences.
+1. Open the web app
-2. Use the Search bar to find ur Tamil movies
+2. Use the Search bar to find Tamil movies
 3. Scroll down and see the predicted rating of actors

 ## Acknowledgments